susam/emacs4cl/README.md

   - A default `*scratch*` buffer with more than 10 lines of comments that consume some valuable screen real-estate.

-  - Enabling line numbers in all buffers including the SLIME REPL buffer.
+  - Enabling line numbers in all buffers including the SLIME Read-Eval-Print Loop (REPL) buffer.
 Enabling line numbers in Emacs is considered to be an antipattern by some experienced Emacs users.
     See the [Opinion References](#opinion-references) section for more details on this.

 More importantly, installing Portacle hides away the underlying details of what goes into making Emacs ready for Common Lisp development.